northboundcreations/wordpress-prev-next/README.md

 wordpress-prev-next
 ===================

-jQuery previous and next navigation for WordPress
+jQuery previous and next navigation for WordPress.

+Requires updating classes to navigation links.